Last update: September 9, 2021

 Variety Cruises – Restarted on July 24, 2020 (Galileo in the Greek Islands).
 It began 2021 sailings on May 28 in Greece.

 Viking – Viking Venus was christened in the UK on May 17 and began the first of eight-day voyages from Portsmouth along the English coast on May 22.
 Viking Orion began sailing around Bermuda on June 15 and Viking Sky around Iceland from June 28.
-Viking Venus and Viking Sea have begun sailing from Malta and Viking Star will start UK cruises on August 7.
+Viking Venus and Viking Sea have begun sailing from Malta and Viking Star started UK cruises on August 7.
 River cruises returned in July.

 Windstar – June 19, 2021 (Star Breeze and Wind Star); July 15 (Wind Spirit); August 8 (Wind Surf); September 4 (Star Legend); November 3 (Star Pride).